aragon/protocol-dashboard/docs/CONFIGURATION.md

 ### `REACT_APP_SUBGRAPH_NAME`

 Name of the subgraph instance to connect to and query data from.
-This is useful when we have different Aragon Court deployments on the same network.
+This is useful when we have different Aragon Protocol deployments on the same network.

 ## Ethereum Providers